danking/hail-cloud-docs/how-to-cloud-with-hail.md

 double the cores, you nearly halve the wall-clock time (the time you wait for an answer).
 Instead of ten cores working for one hour, twenty cores work for two hours, each core doing half as much work.
-However, Hail cannot use more cores than there are partitions of our dataset because Hail cannot split a partition into pieces and give each piece to a different core.
+However, Hail cannot use more cores than there are partitions of your dataset because Hail cannot split a partition into pieces and give each piece to a different core.

 Under only this constraint, the ideal cluster size is equal to the number of partitions in our dataset.
 However, when cluster size is equal to the number of partitions, we must pay the hourly cost of the entire cluster for the length of the longest running partition.
 If every partition took the same amount of time, this would be OK.
-In practice, datasets partitions are not uniform in size and iterative operations (like logistic regression) take unpredictably varying amounts of time per partition.
-To mitigate this effect we set cluster size to some small integer fraction of partition size.
+In practice, datasets' partitions are not uniform in size, and iterative operations (like logistic regression) take unpredictably varying amounts of time per partition.
+To mitigate this effect we set cluster size to some small integer fraction of the number of partitions.
 This small integer is often three, four, or five.

 ### Dynamic Cluster Size